linsomniac/fernetcrypt/README.md

                             also be specified in the 'FERNET_PASSWORD' environment variable.
 Otherwise, it will be read from the terminal.
-      -r, --raw             Use "raw" Fernet encrypted format rather than the default.
+      -r, --raw             Use 'raw' Fernet encrypted format rather than the default.

+    Fernet is an encryption that uses existing tools (AES, PKCS7, HMAC, SHA256) to implement a 'best practices' for encrypting a file with a password.
+It's primary benefit is that it is easily availabile for Python programs, simple, and secure.
+See for more information: https://github.com/linsomniac/fernet

 ## Format